caVenikk/shop-bot/README.md

 * python-dotenv

 ## Setup
-To run this project, install it locally using poetry:
+To run this project, install all dependencies locally using poetry:

 ```
 $ cd ../shop-bot